 Continue your search for the dog’s owner for at least a month.

-It’s possible the dog’s owners are traveling, and maybe neither they nor the pet sitter has seen your messages.
+The dog’s owners may be traveling, and maybe neither they nor the pet sitter has seen your messages.

-If you hit the 30-day mark without finding the owner and you decide you want to keep the dog, start by taking the dog to the vet for a thorough examination and any needed vaccinations.
+If you have been looking for the owner for 30 days and decide you want to keep the dog, start by taking it to the vet for a thorough examination and any needed vaccinations.

 Be patient with the dog.
 They’ve gone through significant trauma and will need time to adjust.
 Imagine how scared they are in a strange place, especially if they experienced any abuse while living on the streets.